kichinsky/digital-transformation/README.md

 # Diigital Transformator check-list
-Digital Transformation (DT) is on the hype.
-But we all know now that DT is not a destination, it's indeed a journey.
+Digital Transformation (DT) is on the hype now.
+But we all know that DT is not a destination, it's indeed a journey.
 A journey through other hypes.

+So I created a short list of some steps on that journey so that every transformer could easily understand whether they are on the wave or not.

+## How to use
+Copy the list below into your notebook, fork the repository, or just write down on a list of paper.
+Strike out all the lines, where you see a bolded word, you know is already in use in your company.

 ## Check-list
 Create a **website**, then transform.